 Your driving record.
 Your record plays a crucial role in determining premiums.
 If you've been involved in an accident that was determined to be your fault, or if you have traffic convictions on your record, you may pay more for your insurance.
 That's because statistics indicate such drivers generally have repeat accidents or violations within three years.
 For drivers with poor records who cannot find coverage, there are state-regulated insurance plans called "assigned risk pools" or "shared markets."
 In these plans, the state assigns a company to provide coverage for a high-risk driver.

 The car you drive.
 Certain car models may be considered higher risk because they cost a lot to repair, are frequently involved in accidents, or are popular with car thieves.
 Owning one of these cars may double your collision and comprehensive premiums.
 High-performance cars and sports cars, for example, usually cost more to insure.
-Keep this in mind when shopping for a car, and remember, you can ask your insurance agent about insurance rates for specific cars before you buy.
+Keep this in mind when shopping for a car, and remember, you can ask your insurance agent about insurance premiums for specific cars before you buy.

-Marital status.
+Relationship status.
 Statistically, young married drivers have fewer accidents than young single drivers, so they generally pay lower premiums.

 Where you live.
-Rates are regulated on a state-by-state basis, so rates in California and Rhode Island will differ.
+Rates are regulated on a state-by-state basis; so, rates in California and Rhode Island will differ.
 Rates also vary between locations within a state.
-That's because the risks—of accidents, theft and vandalism—vary significantly from one community to another.
+That's because the risks—of accidents, theft, and vandalism—vary significantly from one community to another.
 For example, people living in small towns generally have fewer auto accidents than people living in large cities, so they may pay less for insurance.
 Other variables include typical regional weather conditions and local auto repair prices.

 Age.
 As a general rule, since drivers under age 25 have more accidents than older drivers, they pay more.
 Drivers between 50 and 65 years of age have low accident rates and are sometimes offered discounts.
 Past the age of 65, accidents seem to increase and rates generally begin to rise again.
-People over 70 may have trouble finding an insurer to accept them as a new customer, and when they do find coverage, it may be expensive.
+People over 70 may have trouble finding an insurer to accept them as new customers, and when they do find coverage, it may be expensive.

-Gender..
+Gender.
 A young man under age 25 generally pays more than a woman of the same age.
 This is because young men are typically involved in more accidents than young women and have more than three times as many fatal accidents.

 Get quotes from at least three different companies to compare prices, features, and services.

-Choose a safe vehicle.
+Choose a safer vehicle.
 Safety ratings can dramatically affect the price of insurance, so research the vehicle(s) you’re considering.
 See if the vehicle has a high accident rate or is popular with thieves.
 Crash test results are available on the Internet at www.nhtsa.gov or by mail.
 See For More Information below.

 Increase your deductible if you know you can handle the out-of-pocket expense in the event of an accident.
-Increasing your deductible to $500, rather than the standard $250, will cut the cost of your insurance.
+Increasing your deductible to $500, rather than the standard $250, would cut the cost of your insurance.
 But it will cost you an additional $250 out of pocket in the event of an accident.